-The precise composition of blood varies between individuals.
+The exact composition of blood varies between people.
 This difference in structure is what makes a person’s blood type.
-Most people use the ABO system to group blood types, as well as rhesus factor, which is either positive or negative.
+Most people use the ABO system to group blood types, and rhesus factor, which is either positive or negative.

 An individual’s blood type depends on which genes they inherited from their parents.